+To view the results of the recent manufacturing maintenance survey, download the full report here.
 The survey results represent a snapshot of efforts devoted to achieving best practices in maintenance operations.
 Key survey findings included the following:

 - Seventy-six percent of manufacturing facilities follow a preventive maintenance strategy; 60% use a run-to-failure method and 52% have a computerized maintenance management system (CMMS).

 - The leading cause of unscheduled downtime within respondents’ facilities remains aging equipment (34%), followed by mechanical failure (20%) and operator error (11%).